Auntie Ivy's Poison Ivy Soap contains the simplest of ingredients: lye, high-quality vegetable oils, plant extracts, and clay.

 There are no added fragrances or colorants, just the old-fashioned smell of homemade soap, and the natural clay colors of the earth.

-These plant extracts and clay have been used for generations to soothe and heal the poison rash.
+These plant extracts and clays have been used for generations to soothe and heal the poison rash.

 Because this is a super-fat soap (containing more fats than are necessary in the saponification process), it is luxuriously moisturizing, with an excellent lather.
 It can be used as an old-fashioned garden soap, a pretty guest soap, a kitchen sink soap, a baby soap...